Jorge Polanco Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 19th in the league.
+- The Royals pitching staff is 21st in the league with a collective 8.6 strikeouts per nine innings.

-- The Royals' 5.35 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 27th-ranked team ERA across all league pitching staffs (5.34).

-- Royals pitchers combine to allow the fifth-most home runs in baseball (36 total, 1.4 per game).
+- Royals pitchers combine to surrender 40 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Lyles (0-4) gets the starting nod for the Royals in his sixth start of the season.
-He's put together a 4.60 ERA in 31 1/3 innings pitched, with 23 strikeouts.
+- Singer makes the start for the Royals, his sixth of the season.
+He is 2-2 with a 6.67 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- His most recent time out was on Sunday against the Los Angeles Angels, when the right-hander tossed six innings, surrendering four earned runs while giving up four hits.
+- In his last time out on Wednesday, the righty went six innings against the Arizona Diamondbacks, giving up one earned run while surrendering five hits.

+- In five games this season, the 26-year-old has amassed an ERA of 6.67, with 8 strikeouts per nine innings.
+Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.